Everything you need to know about how dash cams handle storage

 Capacity

-Consider the storage capacity of your dash cam.
-New 2K dash cams, particularly those from VIOFO such as the A229 Plus and the A119 Mini 2 have maximized their capacity to 512 GB.
-For 4K dash cams, the Thinkware U3000 remains to have a 256 GB capacity, while the VIOFO A229 Pro and the new BlackVue DR970X Plus series including the DR970X Plus Box, and DR970X Plus 2-CH LTE have doubled theirs to 512 GB.
+Consider the maximum storage capacity of your dash cam.
+New 2K dash cams, particularly those from VIOFO such as the A229 Plus and the A119 Mini 2 have increased their capacity to 512 GB, while some other cameras only have a 256GB maximum.

 Moreover, dash cam memory cards undergo multiple overwrites.
-A larger memory capacity reduces the frequency of write cycles and prolongs the card's lifespan.
+A larger memory capacity reduces the frequency of write-cycles and prolongs the card's lifespan.

 Compression